hugsndnugs/tfgpdb/README.md

-# General Purpose Discord Bot
+# The Final General Purpose Discord Bot

 A feature-rich Discord bot with moderation, fun, utility, leveling, welcome messages, and auto-moderation features similar to popular bots like Probot and MEE6.
 Uses Discord's slash commands for a modern user experience.